 Annuals and Perennials

-Now is the time to be planting warm season annuals and perennials.
-Their root systems will have a chance to become established before the summer heat sets in, and you will not need to hand-water as long as you would if you wait to plant later.
+Now is the time to plant warm season annuals and perennials.
+Their root systems will have a chance to become established before the summer heat sets in, and hand watering will be easier when temperatures are cooler.
 Be ready to protect your newly planted/tender plants with frost cloth just in case we get a late freeze.
 The average last frost in Burnet County is March 15.

 The following vegetables may be direct-seeded into the garden in the early part of March: English peas, beans (bush or pole) carrots, corn, radishes, lettuce, turnips, parsnips and spinach.
 If it is a late spring you can still plant asparagus crowns and potatoes, but they need to get into the ground ASAP.

 Plant transplants of eggplant, tomatoes, and peppers after March 15th.
 You can always get these going early in containers, protecting them from cold weather, and have a “super-size” transplant which will produce more than those small transplants planted at the same time.

 For more information on growing tomatoes, consult our “Tomato Tips” by clicking HERE.